-High Voltage Compliance: The OC-725C combines high AC and DC gains and a voltage compliance of ± 180 V to insure fast, nonsaturating clamp performance under nearly any condition.
+High Voltage Compliance: The OC-725D combines high AC and DC gains and a voltage compliance of \pm 180 V to insure fast, nonsaturating clamp performance under nearly any condition.
 The AC clamp gain is variable up to 2000.
 An additional DC gain of 106 may be employed for high conductance cells or leaky oocytes.

 Two clamp speeds are available.
 The Slow mode is used for screening oocytes or for applications not requiring rapid response times.
 The Fast mode is used for accurate voltage clamping of fast whole cell currents.
-Response time in the Fast mode is 350 μ s (10-90% rise time) when applying a 100 mV step to a model cell.
+Response time in the Fast mode is 550 μ s (10-90% rise time) when applying a 100 mV step to a model cell with a 1M ohm in parallel with 500nf and 1M ohm current and voltage electrodes.

-Bath Clamp Headstage: The current measuring range of the OC-725C bath clamp headstage is extended at both ends by a 3-position range multiplier.
+Bath Clamp Headstage: The current measuring range of the OC-725D bath clamp headstage is extended at both ends by a 3-position range multiplier.
 This allows smaller currents to be amplified to usable levels while larger currents (up to 1 mA) can be recorded without saturation.